Every honest question we get, answered straight. If yours isn't here, email anyway.

 TrueCal supports English today.
 Additional languages are planned as the beta grows.

-Click "Start Your 14 Days of Pro," connect to ChatGPT, and log your first meal in seconds.
+Click "Start Your 14 Days of Pro," describe or snap your first meal, and let TrueCal create the log.

 Yes.
 Your logs are stored in your account and available on desktop and mobile.